 - Lower Limits – Since there’s no staff or dealer to pay, online blackjack tables can have minimums that go as low as $0.10 per hand.
 In contrast, the smallest stakes at land-based casinos usually range from $10 to $100 per hand.
 Additionally, many online casinos will allow you to play free of charge.
 This is an excellent way for novices to get some practice before spending any money.

 - Availability – You can play online blackjack wherever you are within the state of Michigan.
-All Michigan online casinos will provide users with access to a mobile app or website, which allows them to take the blackjack table with them wherever they are going.
+All Michigan online casinos provide users with access to a mobile app or website, which allows them to take the blackjack table with them wherever they are going.
 Exploring Michigan’s Upper Peninsula?
 No problem – take real money blackjack with you.

 - Higher RTP – Due to lower overhead, online casinos can afford to offer a smaller house edge when compared to retail.
 Blackjack, in particular, can have an RTP (return to player) as high as 99.8%.
 This makes it an excellent option for clearing bonus wagering requirements which often come attached to promotional offers.